Expanding your farm facility?

 Agricultural Exemptions: Permits are not required for the following agricultural activities if the earth change does not result in soil erosion or sedimentation to waters of the state and does not result in an off-site discharge:

-Our SESC Agents Kate Nietling and Laura Quist are available by appointment.
-They are available to discuss your project, assist with your permit application, and soil erosion and sedimentation control plan.
-Contact them at 231.839.7193.
+Our SESC Agent, Kate Nietling, is available by appointment to discuss your project, assist with your permit application, and soil erosion and sedimentation control plan.
+Contact us at 231.839.7193.